-The configuration engines of 7 series and UltraScale FPGAs and Zynq-7000 SoC devices have the ability to perform a frame-by-frame CRC check and do not load a frame into the configuration memory if that CRC check fails.
+The configuration engines of 7 series, UltraScale, and UltraScale+ FPGAs, as well as Zynq-7000 SoC devices, have the ability to perform a frame-by-frame CRC check and do not load a frame into the configuration memory if that CRC check fails.
 A failure is reported on the INIT\B pin (it is pulled Low) and gives you the opportunity to take the next steps: retry the partial bit file, fall back to a golden partial bit file, etc. The partially loaded reconfiguration region does not have valid programming in it, but the CRC check ensures the remainder of the device (static region and any other reconfigurable modules) stays operational while the system recovers from the error.